ipalvr/ETH_Staking_Lighthouse_Goerli/README.md

 Find your available port.

 ```
-sudo ss -tulpn | grep ':<yourSSHportnumber>'
+sudo ss -tulpn | grep ':<yourdesiredSSHportnumber>'
 ```

 Update the firewall to allow inbound traffic on <yourSSHportnumber>.
 SSH requires TCP.

 ```
-sudo ufw allow <yourSSHportnumber>/tcp
+sudo ufw allow <yourdesiredSSHportnumber>/tcp
 ```

 Next change the default SSH port.

 ```
-sudo nano /etc/ssh/sshd_config
+sudo vim /etc/ssh/sshd_config
 ```

-Find the line with # Port 22 or Port 22 and change it to Port <yourSSHportnumber>.
-Remove the # if it was present.
+Find the line with # Port 22 or Port 22 and change it to Port <yourdesiredSSHportnumber>.
+Remove the # if it was present and save the file.
 Restart the SSH service.

 ```
 sudo systemctl restart ssh
 ```

-Next time you log in via SSH use <yourSSHportnumber> for the port.
+Next time you log in via SSH use <yourdesiredSSHportnumber> for the port.
 Optional: If you were already using UFW with port 22/TCP allowed then update the firewall to deny inbound traffic on that port.
 Only do this after you log in using the new SSH port.

 ```